You should find the answer to most questions here.

 All dog owners are responsible for the safe control of their dog and are liable for loss or harm caused by their dog.

 When are caravans available for rent?

-Our season is from late spring to mid-autumn (mid-fall) and our arrival days are Wednesday, Friday or Saturday.
+Our season is from late spring to mid-autumn (mid-fall) and our arrival days are Wednesday for 3 nights, Saturday for 4 nights and for 1 week a choice of Wednesday or Saturday.

 It takes the best part of a day to teach and train our visitors on the essentials of caring and driving the horse, to brief them on the many attractions of this area and to help them make an optimum choice of route.

 We normally make caravans available to our visitors at 4 PM (16:00) on the day of arrival and ask that the caravan be vacated at 10 am (10:00) on the day of departure.
 These times can be varied by prior arrangement.